don-harrison/ai-case-study/README.md

 **Q: How is the company funded?
 How much funding have they received?**
 **Q
-A: Became the first publicly traded, pure-play quantum computing company when it IPO'd on the New York Stock Exchange in 2021 Partnering with Amazon Web Services and Microsoft to make its quantum computers accessible via the cloud .
+A: Became the first publicly traded, pure-play quantum computing company when it IPO'd on the New York Stock Exchange in 2021 Partnering with Amazon Web Services and Microsoft to make its quantum computers accessible via the cloud.
-Founded using $2 million in seed funding from New Enterprise Associates.
+Founded using \$2 million in seed funding from New Enterprise Associates.
-Between 2015 and 2018, IonQ raised an additional $20 million from Google Ventures, Amazon Web Services In 2019, under the guidance of a new CEO and president, Peter Chapman, IonQ raised another $55 million from notable investors that included Samsung, Lockheed Martin, Airbus Ventures, Bosch, Hewlett Packard, and Mubadala
+Between 2015 and 2018, IonQ raised an additional \$20 million from Google Ventures, Amazon Web Services In 2019, under the guidance of a new CEO and president, Peter Chapman, IonQ raised another \$55 million from notable investors that included Samsung, Lockheed Martin, Airbus Ventures, Bosch, Hewlett Packard, and Mubadala
-New Investments from Lockheed Martin, Robert Bosch Venture Capital GmbH (RBVC) and Cambium Brings Total Investment to $84M.
+New Investments from Lockheed Martin, Robert Bosch Venture Capital GmbH (RBVC) and Cambium Brings Total Investment to \$84M.

---
+---

 ### Business Activities

 **Q: What specific problem is the company or project trying to solve?**
 A: IonQ is currently exploring better ways to load cargo or reduce fuel consumption with Airbus,  researching optimized lithium compounds in batteries with the Hyundai Motor Company, and more.
 IonQ in general is trying to solve the problem of how to further quantum computers scale and it can apply to cutting edge problems we have now.

 **Q: Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**
 A: Quantum developers, partners, researchers.
 >"Airbus is deploying IonQ Forte to co-develop an aircraft loading optimization algorithm that utilizes 28 qubits to execute full variational optimization of a quantum circuit, the largest variational optimization performed on a QPU to date."